C0D3D3V/bbb-dl/README.md

                         Optional output filename
 ```

+### How can I speed up the rendering process?

+FFmpeg can use different hardware accelerators for encoding videos.
+You can find more information about this here: https://trac.ffmpeg.org/wiki/HWAccelIntro

+To use such hardware for encoding you may need to install drivers as indicated on the website and then set the `--encoder` option to the appropriate encoder.

+For example, if you have an Nvidia graphics card installed in a computer, you can use it with the [NVENC](https://trac.ffmpeg.org/wiki/HWAccelIntro#CUDANVENCNVDEC) encoder.
+For this you simply set the option `--encoder h264_nvenc`.
+You can see on the [Nvidia website which graphics cards support this option](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).
+If your graphics card also supports H.265 (HEVC) you can set the option `--encoder hevc_nvenc` instead, which might be even faster (you have to test this yourself).

 ### License
 This project is licensed under the terms of the *GNU General Public License v2.0*.
 For further information, please look [here](http://choosealicense.com/licenses/gpl-2.0/) or [here<sup>(DE)</sup>](http://www.gnu.org/licenses/old-licenses/gpl-2.0.de.html).